Volunteers play an important role within our service, last year contributing almost 3000 hours of their time, working alongside all our staff to:

 - creating indexes to individuals appearing in historic court records

-Our remote volunteers are:
+Our remote volunteers have:

 We are looking for more volunteers for our Medieval Deeds Project.